Question bank

 as lazy as the day is long(iv)

-as muddy as a pigQ-7 Which simile best describes someone who is very hungry?
+as strong as an oxQ-10 Which simile best describes someone who is very hungry?

 (i)